cristianscheid/docx-to-pdf-converter/README.md

 ## Description

-Full-stack application that enables users to upload `.docx` files and convert them into `.pdf` documents.
+This project is a full stack application that enables users to upload `.docx` files and convert them into `.pdf` documents.
 It leverages Flask as a backend API to handle document conversion, and React with Tailwind CSS for the frontend interface.
 The application runs in a containerized environment using Docker, providing an efficient and portable development experience.

 ### Features